Feeling our Childhood Anger is more important than you think.

 2. The Child’s Anger Is Valid

-Anger is a natural response to unmet needs or perceived injustices, most adult anger is the manifestation from the child you.
-Acknowledging this validates the child's experience, helping to heal the wounded inner child.
+Anger is a natural response to unmet needs or injustices, and most adult anger is the manifestation from the child you.
+Acknowledging this validates the child's experience, (your own inner child) helping to heal the wounded part of you, that is held back in their expression and joy for life.

 3. Reclaiming Authenticity

-Suppressed anger often leads to people-pleasing, perfectionism, or over-responsibility in adulthood.
-Feeling the anger helps us reclaim our right to go after what we want, express needs without expectations, and live authentically.
+Suppressed anger often leads to people-pleasing, perfectionism, or over-responsibility in adulthood, just as much as the negative traits we see today.
+Feeling the anger, healthily, as adults - in a childlike manner - helps us reclaim our right to go after what we want, express needs without expectations or projections, and live authentically.

 4. Breaking Generational Cycles

-By addressing our childlike anger, we avoid unconsciously passing it on to our children or projecting it onto others.
+By addressing our childhood anger, in a childlike expression, literally experiencing it as it was supposed to have been experienced, in a safe way now, we avoid unconsciously passing it on to our children or projecting it onto others.

 It interrupts harmful patterns, fostering healthier relationships and emotional resilience in future generations.